dbwebb-se/mvc/example/phpunit/Game21README.txt

 Assumptions:
 Interface with one method play() that returns a string with the winner.

+Preconditions:
+You have done the installation step in the Guess exercise, see phpunit/README.txt. composer install or make install change namespace in composer.json to your own and activate it with composer dump.
+It is recommended to do the Guess exersice first.

 Work order:
 1. UML and discussions about the classes
 2. Create src/Game21/Game21InterfaceTest.php with a test case create a Game21 object.